 You’ve just spent the last how many weeks or months feeling like part of a big travelling community now you feel alone.
 Rest assured that you’re not the only one feeling like this so find communities of other travellers who have just returned too.
-Help other new travellers by becoming a travel helper within travel forums to pass on your ps to others, or join Couchsurfing as a host to meet other travellers as they pass through your door.
+Help other new travellers by becoming a travel helper within travel forums to pass on your tips to others, or join Couchsurfing as a host to meet other travellers as they pass through your door.

 Be a tourist

 You’ve spent months being one so there’s no reason to stop being one just because you’re at home.
-Chances are, you’ve never really looked at your home town or city through a travellers eyes so it’s a good time to start.
+Chances are, you’ve never really looked at your home town or city through a traveller's eyes so it’s a good time to start.
 Start with all the free things to do.
 Remember those free walking tours you used to love so much?
 You could even start your own!

 Recapture your travel memories